stuffrabbit/SwiftCoAP/README.md

 =====

 This project is an implementation of the "Constrained Application Protocol" (CoAP) in Swift for Clients and Servers (coming soon).
-This implementation provides the standard CoAP (including Caching) features along with the extensions The current version has besides the standard CoAP features the following additions:
+This implementation provides the standard CoAP (including Caching) features along with the extensions:

 * Observe
 * Block transfer (Block1 and Block2)

+A short manual is provided below.
 Feedback is highly appreciated!

 Getting Started